prof18/kmp-fatframework-cocoa/README.md

 }
 ```

+## Sample Project

+To see the plugin in action, I've published [a little sample project](https://github.com/prof18/kmp-fatframework-test-project).

 ## Further Readings

 This plugin is born from a set of unbundled Gradle tasks that I was copying between every Kotlin Multiplatform project.